Pratyush3997/python-jenkins/README.md

 # python-jenkins

+#prerequisite
+ Jenkins

-# modules required : jenkins, sys, getopt, re
+# modules required
+ jenkins, sys, getopt, re

+# if
-# when program is called the main function will get invoked and its gonna pass the command line arguments with help of "sys.argv"
+ when program is called the main function will get invoked and its gonna pass the command line arguments with help of "sys.argv"

 # main will take arguments as input, we will provide option for user to input userid and password